 * dtSearch Desktop (£119, PC World review from 2011).
 A very mature and powerful software, although the price of $199 will likely make it unappealing to personal users.
-The dauntingly powerful interface will also likely make it unappealing to small business users.
+The dauntingly powerful interface will make it unappealing to small business users.

 * the new X1 Desktop Search.
 The X1 website’s main landing page seems to be positioning the X1 range for the corporate market.

-* the free built-in Windows 7 search.
+* the free built-in Windows 7 and 8 search.
 Although now tamed, and no longer the fearsome disk-grinding Windows Vista incarnation, in my view turning on Windows Search still makes a desktop PC too slow.
 Especially if you run a PC stuffed to the top with legacy files and emails.